Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: Introduction

 The separation of the signal from the background improves if the mass distribution for the signal is narrow.
 The SM predicts the total width of the $\PHiggs$ boson to be $\approx 4$~\MeV.
 Present experimental upper limits on the total width amount to $\approx 10$ times the SM value~\cite{HIG-14-002,Aad:2015xua}.
 These limits have been obtained by comparing the rates for off-shell versus on-shell $\PHiggs$ boson production and depend on certain assumptions.
 Direct, model independent, upper limits on the total $\PHiggs$ width, obtained by analyzing the mass spectra in $\PHiggs \to \PZ\PZ \to 4 \Plepton$ ($\Plepton = \Pe, \Pgm$) and $\PHiggs \to \Pgamma\Pgamma$ events, are $\approx 1$~\GeV.
 In contrast, the width of the $m_{\Pgt\Pgt}$ distribution reconstructed in SM $\PHiggs \to \Pgt\Pgt$ events typically amounts to $\approx 20$~\GeV and is dominated purely by the experimental resolution.

 Different methods for the reconstruction of $m_{\Pgt\Pgt}$ have been discussed in the literature~\cite{massRecoCollinearApprox,neutrinoRecByVertexInfo,MMC,Barr:2011he,Gripaios:2012th}.
-The SVfit algorithm~\cite{SVfit} has been used to reconstruct the $\PHiggs$ boson mass in the SM $\PHiggs \to \Pgt\Pgt$ analysis as well as in searches for further $\PHiggs$ bosons predicted by models beyond the SM performed by the CMS collaboration during LHC Run $1$~\cite{HIG-10-002,HIG-11-029,HIG-13-004,HIG-13-021,HIG-14-029,HIG-14-033,HIG-15-001}.
+The SVfit algorithm~\cite{SVfit} has been used to reconstruct the $\PHiggs$ boson mass in the SM $\PHiggs \to \Pgt\Pgt$ analysis as well as in searches for further $\PHiggs$ bosons predicted by models beyond the SM performed by the CMS collaboration during LHC Run $1$~\cite{HIG-10-002,HIG-11-029,HIG-13-004,HIG-13-021,HIG-14-029,HIG-14-033,HIG-14-034,HIG-15-001,HIG-15-013}.
 Compared to alternative mass variables, the usage of the SVfit algorithm has improved the sensitivity of the SM $\PHiggs \to \Pgt\Pgt$ analysis for measuring the signal rate by $\approx 40\%$~\cite{HIG-13-004}.
 The improvement in sensitivity corresponds to a gain by about a factor of two in integrated luminosity of the analysed dataset.

 In this paper we report on the development of an improved version of the SVfit algorithm.
-The main improvement concerns the rigorous formulation of the algorithm in terms of the matrix element (ME) method~\cite{Kondo:1988yd,Kondo:1991dw}.
+Two variants of the improved algorithm have been implemented.
+The first variant allows to reconstruct the mass $m_{\Pgt\Pgt}$ of the $\Pgt$ lepton pair.
+It has been developed within the paradigm of the matrix element (ME) method~\cite{Kondo:1988yd,Kondo:1991dw}.
 Whereas the algorithm described in Ref.~\cite{SVfit} uses a likelihood function of arbitrary normalization, the improved algorithm is based on a proper normalization within the formalism of the ME method.
+The second variant of the improved algorithm uses a likelihood function of arbitrary normalization.
+The algorithm allows for the reconstruction of not only the mass $m_{\Pgt\Pgt}$ of the $\Pgt$ lepton pair, but of any kinematic function of the two $\Pgt$ leptons, including the $\pT$, $\eta$, $\phi$, and transverse mass of the $\Pgt$ lepton pair.
 A further improvement concerns the extension of the algorithm to account for the experimental resolution on the reconstruction of hadrons that are produced in the $\Pgt$ decays.
-The two improvements enhance the resolution on $m_{\Pgt\Pgt}$ achieved by the algorithm by $5$--$10\%$.

 The development of the formalism to handle $\Pgt$ decays in the ME method constitutes an important result of this paper, which has not been discussed in the literature so far.
 The formalism described in this paper allows one to extend the ME generated by automatized tools such as CompHEP~\cite{CompHEP1,CompHEP2} or MadGraph~\cite{MadGraph}, which treat $\Pgt$ leptons as stable particles, by the capability to handle $\Pgt$ decays.